ChuuniMage/krzysztophor/utilities/roleUtils.md

 The next two functions in the initial commit, `applyRoleByIdToUser` and `removeRoleByIdFromUser` applied and removed roles from a users.
 These functions are effectively wrappers on the `roles.add()` and `roles.remove()` methods from the `GuildMember` object, so that we can pass.

 These functions also check if the user already has the role if they are being added a role, or if they already don't have the role if the role is being removed.
-These checks were removed for the production release, since the `Discord.js` API is smart enough to handle superfluous additions or removals of roles correctly.

  ```typescript
 export const applyRoleByIdToUser = async (
   inputRoleId:string,
   inputUserId:string,
   inputGuildObject:Discord.Guild):Promise<void> => {

   let currentGuildMemberUser = await inputGuildObject.members.fetch(inputUserId);
   if (memberHasAllRolesById(currentGuildMemberUser, [inputRoleId])) {return}
   currentGuildMemberUser.roles.add(inputRoleId);